codingjavi/Happy/README.md

 # Happy Health Website
 This is the current project I'm working on.
-It provides the user a health evaluation and healthy vitamins they should take.
+It provides the user with a health evaluation and healthy vitamins they should take.

 ## Technology Used
-React, Flask, Javascript, Python, SQLite, JWTokens,
+React, Flask, Javascript, Python, PostgreSQL, JWTokens, Axios Interceptors